koolskateguy89/styleshow/feedback_form.md

 - [ ] No

 If your app does not implement all aspects of the specification in week 5 (or week 8), give a short reason why.
-Features including creating user accounts and updating user profiles are not implemented.
-They are not key features of the app and I did not have time to implement it.
+Features including updating user profiles and posts are not implemented.
+They are not key features of the app and I did not have sufficient time to implement it.

 If you added features to the specification in week 5 (or week 8), give a short description:
 NONE